selfrefactor/niketa-theme/README.md

 [As a single theme](https://marketplace.visualstudio.com/items?itemName=selfrefactor.NiketaOwlNiketa)

+## Dark themes

+[Niketa dark](https://marketplace.visualstudio.com/items?itemName=selfrefactor.niketa-dark-theme) is similar to this theme, but the groups are 3 and total number of themes is 9.

 ## Git diff

 Git diff colors are blue and ochra similar to the ones suggested in the article [Your syntax highlighter is wrong](https://jameshfisher.com/2014/05/11/your-syntax-highlighter-is-wrong/)